 Safe Alternatives to Electrostatic PrecipitatorsAlthough electrostatic precipitators can be effective for industrial flue gas, they can be harmful for home use because of the potential ozone production.
 For this reason, none of the air purifiers from Oransi use electrostatic precipitation.

-Instead, we use world-class real HEPA filters and activated carbon filters to safely purify the air.
+Instead, we use world-class high efficiency air filters to safely purify the air.

 Electrostatic precipitators are used primarily to remove smoke and dust, so let’s look at a few safe alternatives...

-mod and mod jr. Air PurifiersThe mod and mod jr. air purifiers combine real HEPA It removes over 99.4% of all particles, which means it goes above and beyond most HEPA filters.
-Using 3-in-one pre-filter, real HEPA, and activated carbon filter, this air cleaner is highly effective for removing smoke and odors.
+mod+ and mod jr. Air PurifiersThe mod+ and mod jr. air purifiers combine high efficiency air filters.
+It removes over 99.4% of all particles.
+Using 3-in-one pre-filter, HEPA filter based media, and activated carbon filter, this air cleaner is highly effective for removing smoke and odors.

 Find Safe, Effective Air Purifiers with Oransi